UMN-Kernel-Object/documentation/participants.rst

 Computer science major, [attempting an] art minor.
 I don't have much experience with Linux.
 I am fond of birds.

+**William Lin**

+Hello, I am a sophomore currently majoring in Computer Science.
+I am interesting in a wide range of things in CS, but am not sure what to settle in.
+I haven't worked with the Linux kernel before but I have messed with a few linux distros, mainly Arch and Ubuntu.
+I don't really have favorite language, but I usually prototype in Python and look to finalize projects with Java.

 Advisors
 --------